Biden pushes for investments to confront climate crisis on California stop of western U.S. trip | Politics

 Biden will also campaign for fellow Democrat Gavin Newsom, who is battling to maintain his governorship in California's recall election on Tuesday.
 Biden toured the California Governor's Office of Emergency Services in Sacramento with Newsom, where he addressed emergency operations officials and said parents are not just worried for their children over COVID-19 but whether they can also breathe the air.

+"Scientists have been warning us for years that extreme weather is going to get more extreme.
+We're living it in real time now," Biden said.
+Extreme weather events cost the United States $99 billion last year, and that record would be broken again this year, the president said, underscoring the need for urgent, decisive action to combat global warming.

-"We have to act more rapidly, we have to act more firmly, and we have to act more broadly. ...
-It really is a matter of what the world will look like," Biden said.
-The president then boarded his Marine One helicopter, which flew over a parched landscape hazy with smoke from the relentless wildfires.
+"We have to think big.
+Thinking small is a prescription for disaster," he said, touting a $1.2 trillion bipartisan infrastructure bill and a separate $3.5 trillion package he said would work to combat climate change over a decade.
+The measures face hurdles in the closely divided U.S. Congress.
+Biden got a firsthand look at the damage in California as his Marine One helicopter flew over a parched landscape hazy with smoke from the relentless wildfires.
 Patches of black in the landscape showed areas where the fires had been put out.

 The Caldor Fire in California, which had threatened the Lake Tahoe resort area, has charred more than 219,000 acres (88,600 hectares) and destroyed more than 1,000 homes and other structures since it erupted in the Sierra Nevada range about 70 miles (112 km) east of Sacramento on Aug.
 14. As of Monday, firefighters had carved containment lines around 67% of the fire's perimeter.
 It is the second-largest blaze in the state this year, behind the Dixie Fire, which has scorched more than 960,000 acres (388,000 hectares) and destroyed 1,300-plus buildings farther north in the Sierras since it began in mid-July.
 That wildfire ranks as California's second-largest on record.